 - Tours can take place only on weekdays between 9am-5pm, subject to prior agreement by the library staff.

-- Whenever possible, tours should take place during the vacation.
+- Whenever possible, tours should take place outside of term time.

 - Tours cannot be accommodated during Trinity Term (after Easter to end-June/ early July).